Nespresso Citiz & Milk Espresso Machine, Chrome

-Well guys, looks like I’m kickin’ off the new year with the CitiZ – which is a model that has been around the block for a while – not that I hadn’t noticed it before, but with the emphasis on smaller models, I almost overlooked it.
+Well guys, looks like I’m kickin’ off the new year with a review of the Nespresso CitiZ – which is a model that has been around the block for a while – not that I hadn’t noticed it before, but with the emphasis on smaller models, I almost overlooked it.
 With its modern, retro finish and design, it’s attractive and sure to complement your kitchen or office well.

 Be prepared; when you have guests over, they are certainly going to want to give this baby a try.
 And most likely, afterward, want to consider getting one for themselves too.
 So here’s the skinny on one of the older, but “goody” Nespressos that is still performing well standing the test of time.